developerrky/reactjs-notes-for-professionals/README.md

 Because JSX is JavaScript, we can't use JavaScript reserved words.
 This includes words like class and for.

+To work with React you have to find a syntax extension to JavaScript called JSX, which looks like an XML tag (but is not).
+This syntax extension describes the look of the UI.
+JSX is the alternative of React.createElements.
+It is a JavaScript extension that allows us to define React elements using syntax that looks similar to HTML.

 As we have already seen that, all of the React components have a render function.
 The render function specifies the HTML output of a React component.
 JSX(JavaScript Extension), is a React extension which allows writing JavaScript code that looks like HTML.
 In other words, JSX is an HTML-like syntax used by React that extends ECMAScript so that HTML-like syntax can co-exist with JavaScript/React code.
 The syntax is used by preprocessors (i.e., transpilers like babel) to transform HTML-like syntax into standard JavaScript objects that a JavaScript engine will parse.

 JSX provides you to write HTML/XML-like structures (e.g., DOM-like tree structures) in the same file where you write JavaScript code, then preprocessor will transform these expressions into actual JavaScript code.
 Just like XML/HTML, JSX tags have a tag name, attributes, and children.